francescogerardomarra/its/modulo26/4_security.md

     - **authorities Table:**

         - Holds user roles or permissions.
-        - Associates each username with an authority (e.g., ADMIN, USER).
+        - Associates each username with an authority (e.g. ADMIN, USER).

 - **Customizing SQL Queries:**